 Given that not all instances of the LIR motif bind to LC3B, and that not all LC3B interactors contain a LIR motif, we sought to understand additional determinants beyond the core LIR that contribute to binding.
 To discover these, we used a bacterial display assay to screen ~500,000 peptides derived from the human proteome for those capable of binding to LC3B.
 We determined the binding affinity of top hits from the screen and elucidated binding mechanisms that support SLiM-LC3B interactions for known and novel binders through structural and biochemical analysis of identified peptides and mutated variants.
-Our results expand the number and types of residues that can engage HP2 on LC3B, and reveal the influence of N-terminal acidic residues on LIR·LC3B binding affinity.
+Our results expand the number and types of residues that can engage HP2 on LC3B and reveal the influence of N-terminal acidic residues on LIR·LC3B binding affinity.
 Our results allowed us to design a synthetic LIR peptide with affinity comparable to that of the tightest known LC3B binder.
-Furthermore, using our screening data, we developed a best-in-class model to identify peptides likely to bind LC3B.
+Furthermore, using our screening data, we created a PSSM to identify peptides likely to bind LC3B.

 RESULTS